Calliandra is a shrubby plant bearing extremely ornamental foliage and flowers.

-You can bring it indoors over the winter in a cool spot where frost doesn’t creep in.
+When grown in a pot, you can bring it indoors over the winter in a cool spot where frost doesn’t creep in.

-Smart tip about Calliandra:
+Smart tip about Calliandra

 To boost the blooming, you can add organic fertilizer once or twice a month as soon as the first flowers appear.